ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 With `DataKinds` we already flex these rules a bit: when renaming a type, if `T` is not in scope in the type namespace we look in the term namespace (for a data constructor `T`).
 And we provide an escape mechanism, the tick-mark: in a type, `'T` refers unconditionally to the term namespace.

-In DH, *we expect to retain this dual namespace unchanged*:
+In DH, *we expect to retain this dual namespace*, slightly generalized:
 * In the syntactic places where types appear in Haskell today, DH will continue to use the type namespace.
 * In the syntactic places where terms appear in Haskell today, DH will continue to use the term namespace.
+* In all syntactic places, when a lookup in the primary namespace fails, DH will look in the other namespace.
+(This is a natural extension of today's `DataKinds` approach.)

 In many dependently typed languages (Coq, Agda, Idris, F*, among others) the distinction between "types" and "terms" blurs or disappears entirely, so we will use the terms "type